romshoo/romshoo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a PhD student at the University of Waterloo under the supervision of [Spiro Karigiannis](https://www.math.uwaterloo.ca/~karigian/).
+I am currently a PhD student at the [University of Waterloo](https://uwaterloo.ca/) under the supervision of [Spiro Karigiannis](https://www.math.uwaterloo.ca/~karigian/).
+Before this, I got my Bachelor of Mathematics and Master of Mathematics in Pure Mathematics also from the University of Waterloo in 2023 and 2024 respectively.
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+My research interests lie in differential geometry and geometric analysis and I am especially interested in manifolds with special holonomy.
+I routinely talk in the [Differential Geometry Working Seminar](assets/html/DG Website/workingseminar_home.html).

+My most recent CV is available [here](assets/pdf/CV_Romshoo_20August.pdf) (updated 20 August 2024).